sxs-collaboration/spectre/docs/DevGuide/WritingDox.md

 Examples:
 \verbatim
-/// \brief A brief description of the object to be documented
+/// A brief description of the object to be documented
 ///
 /// Doxygen comments can be made
 /// using triple slashes...